Trow-Registry/trow/DEVELOPING.md

 Personally, I (Adrian Mouat) use [Visual Studio Code](https://code.visualstudio.com/) with Rust extensions when developing, but other contributors have sucessfully used Vim and other tools.

+## Developing with Nix

+Trow can also be developed with [Nix](https://nixos.org/guides/install-nix.html).
+Nix will create and manage a development environment that includes the correct Rust Nightly version and all other tools used in development.
+This environment can be entered manually by running `nix-shell` within the root of the Trow project or automatically with [direnv](https://direnv.net/).

+### Editor integration with Nix

+Any editor with `direnv` integration will have access to the Nix development environment.

+Users of Visual Studio Code should set the Rust extension option `rust-client.disableRustup` to `true` within this workspace to ensure that vscode uses the Rust tools provided by Nix.